Pacific trade deal spurs Canadian farm sales to Japan as U.S. watches

 “The interest was as high as I’ve ever seen,” said Dennis Laycraft, executive vice president of the Canadian Cattlemen’s Association, who has been visiting Japan since the 1980s.
 “This new agreement is one of the most significant opportunities we’ve seen since the original NAFTA (North American Free Trade) agreement was signed.”

-Among those sampling Canadian beef were buyers from the Japanese units of Costco Wholesale Corp, Cargill Inc and JBS SA, Laycraft said.
+Among those sampling Canadian beef were buyers from the Japanese units of Costco Wholesale Corp, Cargill Inc [CARG.UL] and JBS SA [JBSS3.SA], Laycraft said.
 Costco declined to comment and JBS did not respond.

 In a statement, Cargill said it advocates for U.S. participation in CPTPP so that exporters and consumers do not miss out on its benefits.
 Tyson spokesman Gary Mickelson said the company wants to see a bilateral pact between the U.S. and Japan “to ensure we remain competitive.”